-A Separation Agreement may be a useful document to have for those who wish to separate but don’t want to commence divorce proceedings immediately or for couples for whom there may be a religious or cultural reason for not wanting to divorce.
-They may also be a good document for cohabiting couples who are separating to use to record the terms of their separation particularly if the transfer and ownership of property is involved.
+A separation agreement may be a useful document for those who wish to separate but don’t want to commence divorce proceedings immediately, or for couples for whom there may be a religious or cultural reason for not wanting to divorce.

 Areas covered often include:

 - The date the relationship ended

 - Arrangements to cover the mortgage, rent and household bills

 - How the family home will be dealt with (i.e. whether it will be sold or transferred from one party to the other and if so on what terms)

 - How other aspects of the financial relationship will be resolved (i.e. the payment of debts or the division of savings, investments and other assets)

 - Child maintenance agreements and childcare arrangements including parental access

 Legal advice and support can help to finalise an agreement – particularly as both parties must agree to the content and any subsequent changes.
 The process requires full financial disclosure from both parties.

 Although a separation agreement cannot prevent the court from making financial orders within future divorce proceedings, agreements that have been properly and fairly negotiated and drawn up with independent legal advice will be given full consideration by the court if challenged.